-- 1. The applicant shall be notified in writing if the proposal is not selected for funding support - 2.
-Upon request of the applicant and within 14 days of notification, additional information outlining the reasons for disapproval will be provided by the Maryland Higher Education Commission - 3.
-The sole basis for appeal is violation of state or federal statutes or regulations - 4.
-If the applicant wishes to appeal, a request for a hearing must be made within 30 days of the action of the Maryland Higher Education Commission - 5.
-Within 30 days thereafter, the Maryland Higher Education Commission shall hold a hearing - 6.
-Not later than 10 days after the hearing, the Maryland Higher Education Commission shall issue its written decision - 7.
-If the Maryland Higher Education Commission does not rescind its original action, the applicant may file an appeal with the Secretary; U. S. Office of Education, within 20 days after the applicant has been notified of the Maryland Higher Education Commission decision
+- 1. The applicant shall be notified in writing if the proposal is not selected for funding support. - 2.
+Upon request of the applicant and within 14 days of notification, additional information outlining the reasons for disapproval will be provided by the Maryland Higher Education Commission. - 3.
+The sole basis for appeal is violation of State statures or regulations. - 4.
+If the applicant wishes to appeal, a request for a hearing must be made within 30 days of the action of the Maryland Higher Education Commission. - 5.
+Within 30 days thereafter, the Maryland Higher Education Commission shall hold a hearing. - 6.
+Not later than 10 days after the hearing, the Maryland Higher Education Commission shall issue its written decision. - 7.
+If the Maryland Higher Education Commission does not rescind its original action, the applicant may file an appeal with the Secretary of Higher Education within 20 days after the applicant has been notified of the Maryland Higher Education Commission's decision.